 LVP is the only major Online Video Platform (OVP) that is fully integrated with a Content Delivery Network (CDN), letting you easily manage and distribute video content without the need for custom coding or integration to a separate CDN for distribution.
 Using Limelight Networks’ CDN services, companies can deliver broadcast quality live and on-demand video using a variety of delivery methods and protocols to global audiences on virtually any device.

-Limelight Networks is the global leader in digital content delivery with a global, private backbone network connected to more than 900 ISPs and last-mile networks that bypasses internet congestion.
-With over 35Tbps egress capacity and more the 80 Points of Presence (PoPs) in over 40 metropolitan locations, Limelight’s network has the speed, capacity, and availability to deliver the highest quality viewing experience to audiences everywhere.
+Limelight Networks is the global leader in digital content delivery with a global, private backbone network connected to nearly 1,000 ISPs and last-mile networks that bypasses internet congestion.
+With over 50Tbps egress capacity and more than 105 Points of Presence (PoPs) in over 45 metropolitan locations, Limelight's network has the speed, capacity, and availability to deliver the highest quality viewing experience to audiences everywhere.

 The ability to play a video within a website or in a mobile app is an absolute necessity for any company that uses video as part of its business.
 Another important requirement is the ability to customize the video player to match the company’s brand.
 And most important, the video player should provide a universal playback experience on PCs, mobile devices and televisions.